INFO-ESIPE/note-taking/ESIPE/Semestre 3/Java/01 - Fundamentals/01 - Fundamentals.md

 	}

 	/*
-	Note: External classes are not aware that we use a HashSet to store our students.
-It is good convention to return it as a(n immutable) List */
+	* Note: External classes are not aware that we use a HashSet
+	* to store our students.
-	public List<Student> students() {
+	* It is good convention to return it as a(n immutable) List */ public List<Student> students() {
 		return List.copyOf(students);
 	}
 }
 ```
+> [!success] Good!

-Now our class is well-encapsulated and has a decent implementation (we could make pre-conditions for students/teacher names as well if we were meticulous).
+> Now our class is well-encapsulated and has a decent implementation (we could make pre-conditions for students/teacher names as well if we were meticulous).
+>
-	*Even though both our properties are final, we don't make a Record out of it.
+> *Even though both our properties are final, we don't make a Record out of it.
 Even if we could, the Record's philosophy is that we NEVER should be able to modify it.
-	Since our collection is mutable, we respect this convention and don't use a record.*
+> Since our collection is mutable, we respect this convention and don't use a record.*

 ****